 Step 6: You can finally create an account or access Plex for Raspberry Pi 2.

-It’s recommended to run Plex under Pi user as it will avoid any permission issue.
+It’s recommended to run Plex under Pi user as it will avoid any permission issues.
 Use the command

 $ sudo nano /etc/default/plexmediaserver.prev